Free returns of products within 14 days

 SKU: A-TSH

-The thyroid plays a crucial role in the body's metabolism and influences various bodily functions.
-The pituitary gland produces thyroid-stimulating hormone (TSH), which stimulates the thyroid to secrete thyroxine (T4), a precursor to triiodothyronine (T3).
-It's important to know that tyrosine and iodine are essential for thyroxine production.
+The thyroid gland plays a crucial role in the body’s metabolism, influencing various bodily functions.
+In the pituitary gland, thyroid-stimulating hormone (TSH) is produced, stimulating the thyroid gland to secrete thyroxine (T4), a precursor to triiodothyronine (T3).
+It’s essential to note that tyrosine and iodine are indispensable for thyroxine production.

-Hypothyroidism is characterized by insufficient production of T3 and T4, leading to symptoms such as fatigue, cognitive impairment, and weight gain.
-In contrast, hyperthyroidism is caused by an overproduction of these hormones.
-Hypothyroidism is the most common form and significantly impacts physical and mental health.
+In cases of hypothyroidism (underactive thyroid), there is insufficient production of T3 and T4, leading to symptoms such as fatigue, cognitive impairment, and weight gain.
+Conversely, overproduction of these hormones characterises hyperthyroidism (overactive thyroid).
+Hypothyroidism is most common.
+It significantly impairs physical and mental health.

 • Depression